andrewfishersb/yahoogle-answers/README.md

 ## Specifications
 * On opening homepage:
   - Any previously asked questions will be displayed
-  - A user can post a question accompanied by a user name and any extra notes about their question.
+  - A user can post a question accompanied by a user name and any extra notes about their question, this is then saved into a database.
     * If the username is left blank the username will be posted as "anonymous".
   - A user can favorite a question.
   - A user can report a question as inappropriate.

-2. _User can enter new questions alongside their username and any additional notes_
-  * _if no username is input, they are listed as anonymous_

-3. _User can delete their question, username and notes_

-4. _User can edit their question and any additional notes_
+  - If a question has more than three answers it is marked with a fire symbol.

+  * On any questions page:
+    - A user can edit or delete the question.
+    - A user can report a question as inappropriate.
-5. _Another user can answer a question and provide their username_
+    - A user can add an answer to the question and will then be added to a database.
-  * _if no username is input, they are listed as anonymous_

-6. _User can delete their question and username_

-7. _User can edit their answer_
+    - A user can then edit or delete their question.

-8. _Refractored so when user deletes a question all associated answers are also deleted_

-9. _User can favorite a question and displayed on a new route_

-10. _User can remove the favorited question_

-11. _Users can upvote answers_

-12. _Users can downvote answers, if below -5 the answer is removed from the database_
+    - A user can report an answer as inappropriate.
+    - A user can upvote or downvote an answer.
+      * if a post reaches -6 downvotes it is automatically deleted.

+  * On the Administrator page:
+    - The administrator can view questions and answers that have been reported as inappropriate, the username.
-13. _Users can report abuse on question or answers_
+    - The administrator can choose to delete the question or answer.

-14. _An admin can look through the reports of abuse and either dismiss and case or delete the question or answer from the database_
+    - The administrator can choose to dismiss the question or answer if they deem it appropriate.

+* On favorites page:
+  - A user can view questions they have favorited
+  - A user can remove questions from favorites.

+## Technologies Used

+  * _JavaScript_
+  * _Ember_
+  * _Firebase_
+  * _Node_
+  * _Bower_
+  * _HTML_
+  * _CSS_

+## Known Bugs

+  * _When the user clicks the favorite button then goes to another page, when come back it doesn't say un-favorite and thus the user can add that question to their favorites again.
+Any advice?_

 ## Prerequisites